yuseok-kim-edushare/simple-.net-Crypting-For-PowerBuilder/README.md

   - ✅ Diffie Helman with using .NET Framework native api
   - ✅ Bcrypt Password hashing with Bcrypt.NET-NEXT Project
 - 🌧️ Create .NET 8 DLL for Powerbuilder
-  - ✅ AES-GCM and DH with .NET native api
+  - ✅ AES and DH with .NET native api
   - ✅ Bcrypt Password hashing with Bcrypt.NET-NEXT

 - 🌧️ Make Example code and app for user
   - 🌧️Powerbuilder with .NET 4.8.1 DLL
   - 🌧️ MS-SQL with .NET 4.8.1 DLL
   - Powerbuilder with .NET 8 DLL

 - 🌧️ Create Nunit Test for each methods
   - 🌧️ .NET 4.8.1 DLL for Powerbuilder
     - ✅ AES-256-CBC